PhilaNgcamu/create-react-app/ManagingState/README.md

 <h2>Extracting State Logic into a Reducer</h2>

 - You can consolidate all the state update logic outside the component in a single function when the complexity grows.

+- How to migrate from `useState` to `useReducer`:
+  1. Move from setting state to dispatching actions.
+  2. Write a reducer function.
+  3. Use the reducer from your component.